1. What is the Federal EIN or tax number for Edge on Science LLC?

-No, however, some families will share the driving when their child is attending with a friend.
+No, however, some families will share the driving, when their child is attending with a friend.
 We also offer optional 8:00 – 9:00 a.m. early drop-off and 4:00 – 6:00 p.m. late pick-up, to help with the commute.
+There is a modest charge for extended care.

 • CORI & SORI background checks on lead instructors and adult assistants